 The metrics we use appeal to the varying priorities of investors in manufacturing capacity: large scale and low cost, higher technology, and governance (more stringent ethical standards).

-Our manufacturing competitiveness scorecard for the region weights 10 of these metrics and is summarised in the chart immediately below (for details of the inputs into the scorecard, subscribe to Tellimer Insights Pro).
+Our manufacturing competitiveness scorecard for the region weights 10 of these metrics and is summarised in the chart immediately below (we provide details of the inputs into the scorecard at the end of this report).

 China’s manufacturing is too large to be replaced